 Students in the age of 4-12 years are welcome at DENISE Primary.
 For 4-7 year olds the home language is not relevant for admission.
-Students in primary school will learn both English and Dutch while playing, learning and interacting with peers.
-From 8-12 years we expect students to be sufficient in English or Dutch.
-The TPO-class is for DENISE students aged 9-12 who need extra support in NT2.
+Students in primary school will learn both English and Dutch while playing, learning and interacting with peers

+From 8-12 years we expect students to be sufficient in English and Dutch.
 Students at the age of 4 (group 1) already living in Amsterdam will go through the Amsterdam lottery procedure.
 For this the location of residence in Amsterdam is not determinative for DENISE, it is although important to put DENISE at the top of the list (number 1 position).